 Manual or automatic clean-up is required.
 But the manual clean-up is required often without using CDR or any other tool.
 If the deposits are directly filled but are not mentioned in the Accounts Receivable then the CDR tool will not help you with this.
 If the entry of journal entry is directly done into Accounts Receivable (A/R) then the CDR is not assisted.

-To do manual clean up the steps are mentioned below-
+To do a manual cleaning up the steps are mentioned below-

 - Click on the Accounts receivable